jackbrewer/stylus-mixins/docs/units/em.md

 em($px, [$base])
 ```

-Returns an em value, based on a passed pixel value.
+Returns an em value, based on a passed pixel value with an optional base font-size.

 ```css
 em($px $px $px $px, [$base])
 ```

-As shown above, multiple pixel values can be passed to the mixin.
+Multiple pixel values can be passed to the mixin.

 ```css
 $base--font-size ?= 16px